The Effective English Company team is currently:

 Chris is also a devoted father and every year gives up the opportunity to help Ali celebrate her birthday, preferring to spend the day with his eldest son, whose birthday is the same date.

 Eleri is responsible for making our business and our work look fabulous.
-She has more than 15 years’ experience in graphic design and also runs her own business as a professional photographer, shooting wedding, commercial and personal projects through Eleri Tunstall photography.
+She has more than 15 years’ experience in graphic design, supporting both in-house and agency teams across a wide range of industries.
+She also runs her own business as a professional photographer, shooting wedding, commercial and personal projects through Eleri Tunstall photography.

-Jo E has worked in communications for over 20 years and has had a love of language, writing and the creative arts since childhood.
+Jo E has worked in communications for over 20 years and has a love of language, writing and the creative arts.
 She has experience of the broad spectrum of marketing communications that includes branding, writing, editing, proofreading, design, digital, planning and strategy, events organisation and media management.

 She has held roles in a variety of organisations including an examination provider, an international executive search association, the NHS and charity, in both the U.K. and the United States, and understands how to create and adapt engaging content for a variety of audiences.

-Jo is now expanding her skill set by combining her work in communications with part-time work teaching English online and training as a psychotherapist in her spare time.
+Jo is now expanding her skill set by combining her work in communications with part-time work teaching English online while training as a psychotherapist in her spare time.
+In her capacity as operations manager, Jo makes sure everything runs smoothly through the business.
+She is also part of our writing and editing team.

 Jo P has 24 years’ experience in communications and worked as a communications manager in NHS trusts in Nottingham before turning freelance.
 Jo has been with The Effective English Company since 2014 and has written and edited numerous blog posts, press releases, speeches, reports, case studies and brochures for our clients.